 Find Replacement: In Situations without Notice

 Same day or same hour situations may arise where a staff member cannot make the shift due to some emergency.
-In these situations having an easily searchable roster of available employees who meet business rules can mean the difference between calling one replacement vs. calling dozens if not more.
-There are tools that allow search criteria to be matched with a best fit candidate to fill that shift.
-Here at Celayix we call that the “Find Replacement” tool which has saved our customers massive headaches in these types of situations.
-They were able to find a replacement, satisfy client needs, and not worry about paying extraordinary amount of time finding an expensive replacement.
+In these situations, having an easily searchable roster of available employees who meet business rules can make the difference between calling one replacement vs. calling your entire workforce.
+There are tools that allow you to search for the best candidate with certain criteria.
+Celayix’s “Find Replacement” tool has saved our customers massive headaches in these types of situations.
+They are able to quickly find a replacement and satisfy client needs.
+Most importantly, they’re not paying additional costs for an expensive replacement.

 Conclusions for Minimizing Employee No Shows

-If you are facing these problems, rest assured knowing you are not alone!
-Based on our client survey, over 50% of companies working with hourly staff report no-shows as one of the top three business issues they face.
-They can result in lost business, lost reputation and lost revenue.
-These valuable tools and tips will help prevent no shows in your organization for today and well into the future.
-These are some of the most effective techniques that create work flexibility for both the company and the employee, while meeting the supply and demand needs for the work.
+If you are facing these problems, know that you are not alone!
+From our client base, over 50% of companies with hourly staff state no shows are one of the top 3 business issues they experience.
+It’s resulted in losses in their business, revenue, and reputation.
+These valuable tools have helped them minimize and solve their no show problems.
+When the situation arises, they are also well equipped to handle it.
+These are some of the most effective techniques that create work flexibility for both the company and the employee.